 You can click here and select the module you want to look at.

-EAC First Stop have an advice line for older people, carers and families to help older people get the help or are they need to live as independently and as comfortably as possible.
-For advice on living well and safely at home, you can contact the EAC First Stop advice line and talk to an advisor on 0800 377 7070 or visit: www.firststopcareadvice.org.uk.
+EAC First Stop offer advice to older people, carers and families to help older people get the help they need to live as independently and as comfortably as possible.
+For advice on living well and safely at home, you can contact EAC First Stop advice at www.firststopcareadvice.org.uk.